Abbaye de la Bussière:

-A former 10thC monastery which has since been converted into a Relais and Chateaux property with a Michelin-starred restaurant, the transformation of the Abbaye de la Bussière from spiritual retreat to secular retreat could not been predicted by the Cistercian monks who first built it.
+A former 10thC monastery converted into an incredibly charming Relais and Chateaux property with a Michelin-starred restaurant, the transformation of the Abbaye de la Bussière from spiritual to secular retreat could never have been predicted by the Cistercian monks who first built it.

 Since 2005, this family-owned property has been overseen by Clive and Tanith Cummings, who themselves cut their teeth managing Clive’s father’s Relais and Chateaux property in England before they struck out on their own.

-Our friends at the Abbaye have long been accustomed at this point to the sight of B&R bikers arriving, ready for five-star refreshment and rest after a long day of climbing the hills of Burgundy.
+Our friends at the Abbaye have long been accustomed at this point to the sight of B&R bikers arriving, ready for five-star refreshment and rest after a long day of pedalling through Burgundy’s vines.

 Should you have a chance to ride along on our Burgundy Biking trip, you’ll arrive via a driveway tracing a path along a tranquil lake, dotted with large-scale bronze sculptures by the British artist Paul Day (who lives down the road and is known to pop in for a chat or two).
 You may even be greeted by Clive, equally at home in his suit, or waving at you from atop a tractor, clad in overalls as he mows the lawn…or perhaps you’ll be greeted at reception by any one of his three children, who are known to occasionally lend a hand over the summer.